 I felt excluded.

 What makes a job posting powerful?
 Besides providing details about a job, a job posting typically serves as my first touchpoint with many companies.
-Whether I’m passively or actively looking for new opportunities, a job posting has the power to lead me to learn more about any company I find interesting.
+Whether I’m passively or actively looking for new opportunities, a job posting can lead me to learn more about any company I find interesting.

 These are a few tips for writing more inclusive job postings:

-- Use simple and concise language: When writing job postings, avoid using idioms, slangs, acronyms, technical words, or internal lingo.
-Using descriptors like “M&A,” “KPI,” “P&L,” “KSA,” “STAR Interview,” “Blue Sky Thinker,” “Evangelist,” “Deep Dive,” “Bleeding Edge,” “Bandwidth,” or “Tiger Team” may confuse and intimidate your audience.
+- Use simple and concise language: When writing job postings, avoid using idioms, slangs, acronyms, technical words, or jargon.
+Using descriptors like “M&A,” “KPI,” “P&L,” “KSA,” “Blue Sky Thinker,” “Culture Evangelist,” “Bleeding Edge,” or “Tiger Team” may confuse and intimidate your audience.
 Even the most qualified candidates can be discouraged from applying to your company if they cannot understand your job posting.
-Instead, clearly outline the essential skills and responsibilities and the type of employment.
+Instead, clearly outline the essential skills and responsibilities for the job.

-- List employment benefits and perks: When advertising a position, it might be helpful to list the perks of working at your company.
+- List employment benefits and perks: When advertising a position, it can be helpful to list the perks of working at your company.
 Various employee benefits appeal to a diverse range of candidates.
-Mini-golf courses and ping-pong tables are to nice-to-have, but they may not appeal to all candidates.
+Mini-golf courses and ping-pong tables are nice-to-have, but they may not appeal to all candidates.
 However, people commonly consider benefits like flexible schedules, floating holidays, paid parental leaves, paid time off, tuition reimbursement, professional development, domestic partner coverage, or childcare facilities as inclusive benefits.
-Design a benefits package that is unique to your company’s values and use it to attract diverse talent.
+Design a benefits package that is unique to your company’s values, and use it to attract diverse talent.

-What are your experiences with job postings?
+What is your experience with job postings?

 Originally posted on Osasu Arigbe blog.